-In addition to the data figuring into or relating to the Accountability Index, the School Report Card Detail contains information on Wisconsin Student Assessment System (WSAS) trends and Annual Measurable Objectives (AMOs).
+In addition to the data relating to the Accountability Index, the report card detail contains supplemental information on Wisconsin Student Assessment System (WSAS) trends and Annual Measurable Objectives (AMOs).
+For districts the report card detail includes summaries of school performance and withindistrict mobility information.